 The second tier is the Standard package which is $25 per user per month and allows up to 5 users.
 This package also provides reminders and notifications, personalized branding and comments.

 The Business Pro package is $40 per user per month.
-It offers collect payments, advanced fields, signer attachments, bulk sending, power forms (which allow you to send your client a link to a document), collaborative fields, in-person signatures (allowing your clients to sign documents on your devices) and advanced authentication.
+It offers a feature to collect payments, advanced fields, signer attachments, bulk sending, power forms (which allow you to send your client a link to a document), collaborative fields, in-person signatures (allowing your clients to sign documents on your devices) and advanced authentication.

 The free trial lasts 30 days and doesn’t require credit card information, which we love to hear.